clement-deltel/conventions/git/repository-structure.md

 ## 1. Introduction

-List of rules to follow when creating a repository in order ot respect a standard structure.
+List of rules to follow when creating a repository in order to respect a standard structure.

 ## 2. Directories